 What are the costs for the survey?

-The flat rate fees are based on the number of students you invite to complete the survey online OR on the number of paper instruments you order plus a flat rate administration fee.
-For the online administration, the fee covers the invitation messages and the reminder messages, along with any number of completed surveys when your account closes.
+The flat rate fees are based on the number of students you invite to complete the survey online.
+The fee covers the invitation messages and the reminder messages, along with any number of completed surveys when your account closes.
 Also included is the access to the RNL Client Portal with the following results:

 - Your data compared with the national and in some cases a regional comparison group

 - Your current administration alongside a previous administration (as appropriate)